dylibso/chicory/README.md

 ### Modules

-There are three independent modules at the moment:
+There are four independent modules at the moment:

+* wasm-support-plugin
 * wasm
 * test-gen-plugin
 * runtime

+#### wasm-support-plugin

+The [wasm-support-plugin](wasm-support-plugin/) package is a maven plugin that handles the generation of OpCode definitions from an agnostic `tsv` file.

 #### wasm package